Spectral measures of factor of i.i.d. processes on vertex-transitive graphs: Applications

 \subsection{Gaussian free field}

-We recall the definition of an analogue of the Gaussian free field on transient graphs, and we will show that all these random processes are factor of i.i.d. processes.
+We recall the definition of an analogue of the Gaussian free field on transient graphs, and we will show that all these random processes are factor of i.i.d. processes (see also Exercise 10.31.\ in \cite{lyonsperes}).

 \begin{df}[Gaussian free field] Let $G$ be a transient and vertex-transitive graph.
 An invariant Gaussian random process is a Gaussian free field if its covariance structure is the Green function:

 \end{df} Notice that our assumption that $G$ is transient implies that this series is convergent, because the number of visits of a random walk starting from the root is finite almost surely.